James Bond Casting Is Finally Underway as Amazon Hires Nina Gold to Find the Next 007

 Historically, new James Bond actors are cast after intense rounds of screen tests.
 Daniel Craig, Pierce Brosnan and others landed their roles after performing scenes from classic Bond movies in front of a camera.
 Even the actors who don’t get the role have been immortalized in these famous screen tests — footage exists of Henry Cavill doing his best Bond, for example.

 Best known for casting “Game of Thrones,” Gold’s other credits include the Netflix series “The Crown,” the recent entries in the “Star Wars” franchise, “Les Misérables,” “The Martian” “Conclave” and “Hamnet.”
-Gold was recently nominated for the first ever Academy Award in Casting for “Hamnet.”
+She was recently nominated for the first-ever Academy Award in Casting for “Hamnet.”

 Variety first reported the news.